The renowned doctor discusses the importance of this new role and exactly what it should entail.

 [Photo: Flickr/Georgie Pauwels]

-You need to know when somebody has symptoms, and one way is to make quadrants and make sure to test each one once a week — then you can start to know whether they're asymptomatic cases.
+You need to know when somebody has symptoms, and at the same time, figure out surveillance.
+So you can make quadrants and make sure to test each one once a week — then you can start to know whether they're asymptomatic cases.
 Because the thing about this virus — why it is so wily and difficult — is that a significant number of cases are asymptomatic, so a person may feel well and, unknowingly, can spread the virus.

 Every employee needs to be wearing a face covering while at work and on the way to work — that's critical to protect everyone else.
 This virus is spread predominantly by droplets, so if we can stop the spread of droplets, we will stop the spread of the virus.

 We have to change our workplace environment.
 Instead of having all the knickknacks and family photos on your desk, you probably want to mandate empty desks for the short term so they can get effectively cleaned every night, and you don’t have to clean around the picture frame and the little knickknacks all over the place.

 Employees won’t want to have to go out for food.
 They’ll want to be given food and eat at their desk and not have to go to one centralised place where everyone is going at once for the lunch line — if you will.
 So, you have to figure out an effective way to distribute the food.

 This virus is spread almost uniformly by droplets — so droplets have to be the focus of everything.
 We’ll need barriers between workers.
 I don't want any worker to be within six feet of each other.
 We have to think about that for the workspace and for any meeting spaces that exist.
 So, if you need to have a meeting with more than several people who can effectively social distance, you should have that meeting electronically.